 Socio-cultural Environment of LGBTQ+People in New Mexico Status of LGBTQ+ Organizing and Community Albuquerque has had a pride parade since 1976, when about 25 people participated.
 Now it draws over 30,000 people.
-It was canceled in 2020 due to the coronavirus and held virtually in 2021.
-PrideFest 2023 is scheduled to be held in June.
+PrideFest 2025 is scheduled to be held in June.
 Cultural Views of the LGBTQ+ Community New Mexico has a Religious Freedom Restoration Act that prohibits restricting a person's freedom of religion as long as their practice doesn't discriminate against other religions or hinder an essential government function.
 In 2013, the New Mexico Supreme Court ruled that enforcement of the state's Human Rights Act does not violate the New Mexico Religious Freedom Restoration Act, as it is only violated if a government agency restricts a person's free exercise of religion, and a "government agency," as defined in the statute, does not include the legislature or the courts.
 After Arkansas passed a host of transphobic laws in 2021, the Spurrier family, who have a trans teenager, decided to move to New Mexico.
 They set up a GoFundMe to help offset costs, and a group of mostly New Mexican donors gave \$14,000.